SpikeInterface/spikeinterface/doc/index.rst

 .. warning::

-    This is the not yet released documentation of spikeinterface (0.90.0)
+    This is the documentation for SpikeInterface (0.90.0)

-    To see reelased documention this is here https://spikeinterface.readthedocs.io/en/stable
+    To see the documentation for the old API (0.1X) see: https://spikeinterface.readthedocs.io/en/stable

-    Actual  API released is 0.12.0.

 .. image:: images/logo.png
   :scale: 100 %
   :align: center

 Spikeinterface is a collection of Python modules designed to improve the accessibility, reliability, and reproducibility of spike sorting and all its associated computations.